StonerCryptoClub/lumyx-website/README.md

-# Lumyx Agency Website
+# Lumyx Consulting Website

-This repository contains the Lumyx Agency website, a modern digital marketing agency site built with HTML, CSS, and JavaScript.
+This repository contains the Lumyx Consulting website, a modern digital marketing agency site built with HTML, CSS, and JavaScript.

 ## Features